greesh02/Smart-parking-system/README.md

 ---

 ## 🧱 Segments Involved
-- **Edge Computing:** Raspberry Pi for localized image analysis and networking.
+- **Computing:** Raspberry Pi for localized image analysis and networking.
 - **IoT Layer:** ESP32-CAM modules for live data capture.
 - **Cloud Layer:** Spring Boot and Python microservices for computation and storage.
 - **AI Layer:** LLM reasoning for intelligent interpretation and reporting.